apache/dubbo-js/packages/dubbo-web/README.md

-# apache-dubbo-web
+# @apachedubbo/dubbo-web

 Dubbo is a family of libraries for building and consuming APIs on different languages and platforms.
-[apache-dubbo](https://www.npmjs.com/package/apache-dubbo) brings type-safe APIs with Protobuf to TypeScript.
+[@apachedubbo/dubbo](https://www.npmjs.com/package/@apachedubbo/dubbo) brings type-safe APIs with Protobuf to TypeScript.

-`apache-dubbo-web` provides the following adapters for web browsers, and any other platform that has the fetch API on board:
+`@apachedubbo/dubbo-web` provides the following adapters for web browsers, and any other platform that has the fetch API on board:

 ### createDubboTransport()